 Statistics provide the big picture but your personal situation depends on hyper local dynamics.
 A single street in Springfield may perform differently than a nearby neighborhood in Burke.
 Fairfax Station with its larger homes and more rural feel often follows different patterns than the rest of the county.

 That’s why local expertise is invaluable.
 As someone deeply rooted in the Fairfax County market I provide customized Comparative Market Analyses (CMAs) that break down what’s happening in your specific area.
-Whether you’re buying or selling the right strategy depends on more than just county wide numbers.
+Whether you’re buying or selling the right strategy depends on more than just county-wide numbers.

 Don’t Navigate the Shift Alone